-Based on prior years' annual allocation from HUD, CDBG anticipates receiving approximately \$3,500,000.00 in grant funds over the next five (5) years, or about \$700,000.00 annually.
+Based on the previous year's allocation from HUD, CDBG anticipates receiving approximately \$700,000 this program year.
 Funds will be used for County projects, County initiatives, and eligible community development activities under the categories: public services, acquisition, economic development, housing, public facilities and improvements, and administration.
 CDBG funds will serve individuals and households whose income are at or below eighty percent (80%) of HUD's income limits to include presumed low-income populations and low-mod areas in accordance with HUD's definition and data sets, respectively.

-For PY 2021, the County will receive \$712,663.00 in CDBG grant funds.
-The County does not expect to receive CDBG program income during the AAP 2021.
-The County will use \$498,477.00 in unexpended grant funds from a canceled PY19 and PY20 project.
-The amount noted in "Prior Year Resources" reflect the current combined balances from PY 2020 CDBG revolving loan fund activities, Homebuyer Loan Program, and Home Purchase Program.
+On June 7, 2022, the County received the official award allocation letter from HUD and will receive \$711,744.00 in CDBG grant funds.
+The County does not expect to receive CDBG program income during the AAP 2022.
+The amount noted in "Prior Year Resources" reflect the current balance from PY 2021 CDBG revolving loan fund activities, Homebuyer Loan Program, and Home Purchase Program.
 Home sales, ground lease fees and loan repayments generated from housing programs will be receipted to the designated revolving fund.